bfresnel/random-js/init-ts-project/README.md

 # INIT-TS-PROJECT

-- Project showing how to transform a JS project to a TS project
+Project showing how to create a TS project from scratch

 # How-To #